Bad Implementation of Time.strptime

 I think the approach I'm proposing in #14241 is simpler, by leaving the calculation to

-Updated by jeremyevans (Jeremy Evans) 3 months ago
+Updated by jeremyevans (Jeremy Evans) about 3 years ago

 - Status changed from Feedback to Closed